-Our Speech and Language Arts activities help build language and communication skills.
+Our Reading, Writing, and Language Arts activities help build language and communication skills.
 Communication is essential for building social skills, learning new concepts and encouraging creativity and critical thinking skills.

 This post contains affiliate links.
 Please visit our disclosure page for more information.

-Kids will love exploring rhymes and sounds with this printable rhyming kit that we made as a companion to Shel Silverstein’s A Giraffe and a Half.
+Kids will love exploring rhymes and sound with this printable rhyming kit that we made as a companion to Shel Silverstein’s A Giraffe and a Half.

 Objectives: Reading Comprehension, Rhyming